 Do I need to stop eating certain foods or stop taking medications before taking the test?

 No, unlike skin scratch tests, allergy blood testing allows you to continue your regular diet, as well as any medications you may be taking.

-Yes, it is totally safe.
-The IgE test is recommended for those who can’t take antihistamines or have a history of anaphylaxis and/or eczema.
+Yes.
+IgE testing is frequently recommended for those who can't stop taking antihistamines or who have a history of anaphylaxis and/ or eczema.

 How long does it take to receive my results?
 How can I access them?